mitin001/transcriber/blog/real-time-bill-maher/what-this-comedian-said.md

 > It’s no secret there was no love lost between Kim Cattrall and the other ladies on *Sex and the City*, and yet they just found a way to work together again on a show about how men are always the problem.

+They will march in protest against police brutality but not without turning stores into zoos.

+> There used to be shame in shoplifting—or at least some skill needed.
+Now criminals just brazenly walk out of Walgreens—again, in broad daylight—with a trash bag full of aisle three, while the security guard just watches.
+They have to keep even the most mundane products all caged up; CVS isn’t a store, it’s a zoo for teeth-whitening strips.

 They will brave through a pandemic but not without kicking and screaming.

 > On airplanes now the in-flight entertainment is a fistfight.